Absulit/points/README.md

 # Create your custom Shader project

-1. Copy the `/src/shaders/base/` and place it where you want to store your project
+1. Copy the `/src/shaders/base/` and place it where you want to store your project.
-2. rename folder
+2. Rename folder.
-3. rename the project inside `base/index.js`, that's the name going to be used in the main.js import and then assigned to the shaders variable.
+3. Rename the project inside `base/index.js`, that's the name going to be used in the main.js import and then assigned to the shaders variable.

 ```js
 import vert from './vert.js';